coreyshuman/stereo_raspi/README.md

   cap_ffmpeg_stream.cpp -

-This file provides an interface to OpenCV which allows for the capture of raw h264 video streams, specifically from Raspberry Pis using the raspicam application.
+This file provides an interface to OpenCV which allows for the capture of raw h264 video streams, specifically from Raspberry Pis using the raspivid application.
 This interface is modeled after the built in video capture interfaces in OpenCV.

   barrel_dist.c -